arnog/mathlive/tutorials/MATHJSON.md

 ## Encoding

-A MASTON expression is an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) encoded as a JSON object.
+A MathJSON expression is an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) encoded as a JSON object.

 The root element is an `expression`, with child nodes according